 During Year 11, Careers Advisers will help you make informed decisions on what to do post-16, be it to continue into the Associated Sixth Form, go to college or do an apprenticeship, and every student will have an individual careers guidance interview.
 At the end of Year 11 there will be the opportunity to do work experience.
-We can assist you in finding a placement and will help you prepare for this opportunity to ensure that you get the most out of it.
+We will assist you in finding a placement and help you prepare for this opportunity to ensure that you gain a relevant insight into the world of work.

 You can use the facilities of the Careers Department at any time and we are open daily from 8.30am to 5.00pm.
 We organise careers events and regularly invite employers and guest speakers in to talk to students about different courses and careers opportunities.